Agardh 1824 Category: Araphid

-Frustules of Meridion are club shaped in valve view and wedge shaped in girdle view.
+Frustules of Meridion are clavate (club-shaped) in valve view and wedge-shaped in girdle view.
 Septae (attached to girdle elements) are present.
 An apical porefield is present at one end.
-Valves may have 2 rimoportulae.
-Cells form fan-shaped colonies.
+Valves may have 1-2 rimoportulae.
+Cells are joined together to form fan-shaped colonies.
 Chloroplasts are multiple and plate-like in living cells.

 Meridion includes the common species, M. circulare and M. anceps.
 Some species have been considered as species of Diatoma, based on the presence of septae.

 Cite This Page:

 Spaulding, S., and Edlund, M. (2008).
 Meridion.
 In Diatoms of the United States.
 Retrieved December 11, 2013, from http://westerndiatoms.colorado.edu/taxa/genus/Meridion